Code-Institute-Submissions/p5-graphicstore/README.md

 ### Intention

-My intension for this project was to make a simple easy to use / naviate easy to understand website
+My intension for this project was to make a simple easy ecommerce graphic store

 ### Features I aimed to achieve with this project: